dtheodor79/dfSelector/README.md

 * Power-up again, and now the A500 should boot from DF0.

 # Important notes
-- All tests were done with a modified PC-floppy as DF0 and a Gotek emulator as DF1.
+- All tests were done with a modified PC-floppy as DF0 and a Gotek emulator as DF1 (but jumper set to S0).
-- When DF0 is selected, the current firmware simply forwards sel0 and sel1 from 8520A to the A500 MB.
+- When DF0 is selected, the current firmware forwards
+  - sel0 (8520A) ➡️ sel0 (A500 MB)
+  - sel1 (A500 MB) ➡️ HIGH
-- When DF1 is selected, the current firmware forces sel0 to HIGH, i.e. internal drive is disabled.
+- When DF1 is selected, the current firmware forwards
-- Feel free to change the firmware
-- During tests, there were cases where when DF0 was toggled, the first time disk read was failing.
-A simple reset fixed it 😉.
+  - sel0 (8520A) ➡️ sel1 (A500 MB)
+  - sel1 (8520A) ➡️ sel0 (A500 MB)

 # Pictures of the ESP32 implementation
 Here are a few images of the final prototype on my A500: